Rugby Union South Australia

 Rugby Union South Australia (RUSA) is the governing body for the sport of rugby union in the state of South Australia.
 It is a member of Rugby Australia and runs an amateur club competition in Adelaide consisting of men's teams in Premier grade, Premier reserves, Division 2 and Division 2 reserves; and junior teams grouped by age from under 7 to under 18.
 As of 2013, a women's competition has been included.
 The RUSA also selects representative teams each year to compete against other Australian states and territories.

+According to Ausplay there are 972 participants in the state.